sarunw/SWFrameButton/README.md

     pod "SWFrameButton"

-You may also quickly try the HTPressableButton example project with
+You may also quickly try the SWFrameButton example project with

     pod try SWFrameButton